Dealing With Pomeranian Anxiety Attacks

 The bigger the machine, the bigger the threat it appears to pose.
 A Pomeranian is a small dog, so a vacuum can be huge by comparison, especially when you add loud noises to it.
 Dogs can’t understand that you control the vacuum and so it’s perceived as a threat that may attack at any moment.

-How to provide help.
+How to provide help to a scared Pomeranian.

 Give him space.
 There are plenty of fears that you can work on with your dog but the vacuum cleaner is one that it’s wise to simply limit his exposure to it.
 If you have somebody else at home, ask them to take your Pom for a walk while you do the vacuuming.
 Then the noise isn’t an issue.
 If that’s not an option, get the other person to play with your dog outside while you operate the machine inside.
 If it’s a portable dog playpen, move it away from the house as far as possible, as each area is cleaned.